Work done by a magnetic field on a moving charge

 Magnetic fields due to different currents

 An electric current can cause a magnetic field.
-The field patterns due to different currents can be seen in the diagrams below.
-The field pattern of a straight wire carrying current The direction of the field lines can be remembered with the right-hand grip rule.
-If the thumb of the right hand is arranged to […]
+The magnetic field patterns due to different currents can be seen in the diagrams below.
+Magnetic field pattern of a straight wire carrying current The direction of the field lines can be remembered with the right-hand grip rule.
+If the thumb of the right hand is arranged […]

 Comparison between electric field and magnetic field